-The legal base for the Direct Payments Schemes for farmers under the CAP is in Regulation (EU) No 1307/2013 of the European Parliament and the Council; Commission Delegated Regulation (EU) No 639/2014; and Commission Implementing Regulation (EU) No 641/2014.
+The legal base for the Direct Payments Schemes is in Regulation (EU) No 1307/2013 of the European Parliament and the Council; Commission Delegated Regulation (EU) No 639/2014; and Commission Implementing Regulation (EU) No 641/2014.

-The legal base for the Less Favoured Area Support Scheme is in Regulations (EU) 1305/2013 and 1306/2013 of the European Parliament and of the Council; Commission Delegated Regulations (EU) No 640/2014 and 807/2014; and Commission Implementing Regulation (EU) 808/2014.
+The legal base for the Less Favoured Area Support Scheme is in Regulation (EU) No 1305/2013 of the European Parliament and of the Council.